Cleared Traditional

 Risk

 K200467 is an FDA 510(k) clearance for the Control-IQ Technology.
-This device is classified as a Interoperable Automated Glycemic Controller (Class II - Special Controls, product code QJI).
+Classified as Interoperable Automated Glycemic Controller (product code QJI), Class II - Special Controls.

 Submitted by Tandem Diabetes Care, Inc. (San Diego, US).
-The FDA issued a Cleared decision on June 16, 2020, 111 days after receiving the submission on February 26, 2020.
+The FDA issued a Cleared decision on June 16, 2020 after a review of 111 days - within the typical 510(k) review window.

 Submission Details